GitHub Toggle Dark/Light/Auto mode Toggle Dark/Light/Auto mode Toggle Dark/Light/Auto mode Back to homepage

 - example.com

-# Tenant (no algorithm specified → inherits HS256 from environment)
+# Tenant (no algorithm specified → defaults to HS256)

 apiVersion: "uitsmijter.io/v1"